tsurushun/text_solution/README.md

 # text_solution
-Extracts entities, sentiment and key phrases from texts, then stores them in a searchable format using elasticsearch
+Extracts entities, sentiment and key phrases from texts, then stores them in a searchable format using elasticsearch.
+Inteaded as a quick demo to show what you can do with text analytics using cloud services

 ## Architecture